Lorna I. Scott

-Lorna I. Scott (1895–1984) was a senior lecturer in Botany at University of Leeds.
-She was president of the Yorkshire Naturalists’ Union in 1949 and the British Bryological Society 1952–1953.
+Lorna Iris Scott (1895–1984) was a senior lecturer in Botany at University of Leeds.
+In 1949 she became the first woman president of the Yorkshire Naturalists’ Union and was president of the British Bryological Society in 1952–1953.

 Early life and education

 Lorna Iris Scott was born on 29 September 1895 in Poona, India.
 Her parents were Major Horace William Scott (Lancashire Fusiliers) and Sophia Parsons Scott (née Fenemore).
 The family returned to Britain to live in Holland Park, but Scott was sent to Royal School for Daughters of Officers of the Army in Bath, Somerset.
 She became head girl.
 In 1914 she went to the women-only Royal Holloway College in London where she won the Driver Prize for Botany in 1917 and graduated with Class III honours in 1917.
 She was also successful in college sports, becoming the ‘River Captain’ for rowing.

 In 1928 she was awarded a MSc in Botany from Royal Holloway College.